 In 1932, Chandrasekhar moved again, this time to Copenhagen, Denmark where he worked at the Institute for Theoretical Physics, founded 12 years earlier by Nobel Prize winning physicist Niels Bohr.

-In 1933, it was back to Cambridge University, where Chandrasekhar, at the age of 22, was awarded his Ph.D. degree.
+In 1933, he returned to Cambridge, where at the age of 22 he received his Ph.D. degree.
 He was also awarded a Fellowship to continue research at Cambridge for four more years.

 The Chandrasekhar Limit and the Fate of Stars

-In the years 1929 to 1939, when he was aged 18 to 28, Chandrasekhar was intensely interested in the physics of stars – astrophysics.
+Between the ages of 18 and 28 (1929 to 1939) Chandrasekhar was intensely interested in the physics of stars – astrophysics.

-Traveling by ship in 1930 to begin his Ph.D. at Cambridge University, he had calculated a number.
-In his honor this number is now called The Chandrasekhar Limit: its value is 1.4.
+Traveling by ship in 1930 to begin his Ph.D. at Cambridge, he calculated a number.
+In his honor this number is now called The Chandrasekhar Limit.
+Its value is 1.4.

 This number determines the fate of stars.